microsoft/golazo/docs/why-golazo.md

 Without upfront alignment, PRs become the venue for architectural debates.
 Golazo shifts those discussions earlier, reducing rewrite cycles.

-### Incident & Bug Backlog
+### Incident and Bug Backlog

-Every defect takes one of two paths: fix now (Swarm) or consciously defer after we decide the impact doesn’t justify the fix.
+Every defect takes one of two paths: fix now (Swarm) or consciously defer after we decide the impact doesn't justify the fix.
 Quality practices (tests, monitoring, clear design) reduce how many arrive in the first place.
 If there are high incoming rates, that is a flag for the team to pause to investigate the cause whether technical or procedural.